bikeshaving/crank/website/guides/02-elements.md

 console.log(document.body.innerHTML); // "<div>123 abc</div>"
 ```

-## Element diffing
+## Element Diffing
-Crank uses the same “virtual DOM diffing” algorithm made popular by React, where we compare elements by tag and position to reduce and reuse DOM mutations.
-This approach allows you to write declarative code which focuses on producing the right element tree, while Crank does the dirty work of managing state and mutating the DOM.
+Crank uses the same “virtual DOM” diffing algorithm made popular by React, where we compare elements by tag and position to reduce the number of DOM mutations and reuse DOM nodes.
+This approach allows you to write declarative code which focuses on producing the right tree, while Crank does the dirty work of managing state and mutating the DOM.

 ```jsx
 renderer.render(